 Just behind Domenico Modugno’s statue you will find the magnificent Scalinata Volare.

-You might know Terrazza Santo Stefano as a famous viewpoint in the city but this one is without any debts, the most beautiful one for us.
-However, the rock is a bit windy and you have to be careful.
+You might know Terrazza Santo Stefano as a famous viewpoint in the city.
+However, the rock is windy, and you have to be careful.
 There is an insane jump of over 30 metres into the sea.

 Walk along the lungomare